A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Conclusion

 \section{Conclusion}

-In settings from hospitals to courtrooms, decision-makers stand to benefit from algorithmic predictions.
-This paper studies fair prediction in the widespread setting where a risk score is constructed to aid their classification tasks.
+Decision-makers stand to benefit from algorithmic predictions.
+This paper studies fair prediction in the widespread setting in which a risk score is constructed to aid their classification tasks.
 We prove that it is possible to construct calibrated scores that lead to equal error rate classifications at group-blind cutoffs.
-We characterize exactly when a solution is possible and propose an algorithm that produces the most informative score satisfying the fairness criteria and minimizing the decision-maker’s errors.
-Finally, we emphasize the importance of data richness to fairness.
-Compared to a commonly practiced strategy of omitting sensitive data, our algorithm can produce scores that enhance both efficiency and equity.
+We characterize exactly when it is possible and propose an algorithm that produces the most accurate score satisfying the fairness criteria and minimizing the decision-maker’s errors.
+Compared to a commonly practiced strategy of omitting sensitive data, we show that our algorithm can produce scores that enhance both efficiency and equity.